Additivemenu/spoonlee1/Udemy/React_Native/C6/README.md

 # Key takeaway

+一句话总结: register screen component (navigators can be nested) + option to config navigator (we can pass dynamic data to option (e.g. dynamically control the navigator header title of a screen))

++ There are multiple types of React Navigator.
+But use of them shares the same pattern:
-+ register screen components
+  + Register screen components firstly.
+  + we can config `option` to an individual screen, or apply common `option` to all registered screens
+    + `Option` to a screen allows add additional or customized component to Navigation header, background ...
+A good practice is that, specific screen options should be defined inside that screen component

-+ these registerd components will automatically have access to object: navigation, route.
+  + These registerd components will automatically have access to object: `navigation`, `route`.
 Use this objects to define navigation and information passing logics.
     + other unregistered component can have access to navigation & route via `useNavigation()` & `useRoute()` hooks
-  + `Options` to a screen allows add additional or customized component to Navigation header, background ...
-A good practice is that, specific screen options should be defined inside that screen component

-+ different types of navigator
++ Different types of navigator
   + Stack: suitable for stacked pages navigation
   + Drawer: suitable for parallel pages navigation
+  + Tap: suitable for parallel pages navigation
++ :bangbang:Nested use of navigators
 + Url source image's dimension must be specified for RN
++ use <Ionicons> to define icons in RN app